 - If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.

 Please download the Copyright form, fill and submit it during the submission of your manuscript.

 c.
 I/we hereby, transfer(s), assign(s), or otherwise convey(s) all copyright ownership, including any and all rights incidental thereto, exclusively to the Journal, in the event that such work is published by the Journal.
-The Journal shall own the work, including 1) copyright; 2) the right to grant permission to republish the article in whole or in part, with or without fee; 3) the right to produce preprints or reprints and translate into languages other than English for sale or free distribution; and 4) the right to republish the work in a collection of articles in any other mechanical or electronic format.
+The Journal shall own the work, including 1) copyright; 2) the right to produce preprints or reprints and translate into languages other than English for sale or free distribution; and 3) the right to republish the work in a collection of articles in any other mechanical or electronic format.

 d.
 We give the rights to the corresponding author to make necessary changes as per the request of the journal, do the rest of the correspondence on our behalf and he/she will act as the guarantor for the manuscript on our behalf.

 e.
 All persons who have made substantial contributions to the work reported in the manuscript, but who are not contributors, are named in the Acknowledgment and have given me/us their written permission to be named.
 If I/we do not include an Acknowledgment that means I/we have not received substantial contributions from non-contributors and no contributor has been omitted.